-Alice Springs Chicken is the first thing I tried at Outback and I fell in love.
-I knew I had to duplicate the recipe!
-I know this chicken looks like a cheesy, bacon-y, hot mess… and it is.
+Alice Springs Chicken is the first thing I tried at Outback Steakhouse and I fell in love.
+It’s a yummy cheesy, bacon and mushroom delicious hot mess.

 - Use an electric mixer to combine the mustard, honey, mayonnaise, and lemon juice in a small bowl.
 Whip the mixture for about 30 seconds.
 Place chicken in a Ziploc bag and pour in about 1/3 of the marinade.
 Seal the bag and press out as much air as you can and marinate in the refrigerator for about 2 hours.